- About Maldives

-Maldives comprises of 26 natural atolls made up of about 1190 islands of which 198 are inhabited.
+Maldives comprises of 26 natural atolls made up of about 1,192 islands of which 188 are inhabited.
 Over 80% of the land area of these islands is less than 1 meter above mean sea level.
 Most economic activities are centered around the capital Male’ and there is a tendency for people to migrate to the capital for better prospects, making the 2 sq km island one of the most densely populated cities in the world.

 Maldives has enjoyed a long period of robust economic growth following the rapid growth of its tourism and fisheries sectors.
 In its advancement as a middle-income country, Maldives has made significant progress in meeting the Millennium Development Goals (MDGs), and is recognized as an MDG Plus country in South Asia.
 This places the Maldives on good standing to work towards the Sustainable Developmental Goals and the broader Agenda 2030, and to complete what the MDGs could not achieve.

 Maldives has made remarkable progress towards achieving the MDGs, making it a front-runner in South Asia.
 It has achieved five of the eight MDGs by 2010, with substantial progress in the areas of poverty, education and health.
 However, progress has been relatively slower in achieving gender equality and women’s empowerment (MDG3), ensuring environmental sustainability (MDG7) and developing a global partnership for development (MDG8).
 These are areas that need targeted focus for the Sustainable Development Goals.

 Maldives has performed remarkably well in the Human Development Index (HDI) in recent years, maintaining a consistently high ranking in South Asia.
 The Maldives’ HDI has increased steadily from 0.599 in 2000 to 0.706 in 2013 placing it 103rd of 187 countries at the top of the medium human development category and above the average for South Asia.